payloadcms/payload/examples/nested-docs/payload/README.md

 ### Seed

-On boot, a seed script is included to create a user, and the following pages:
+On boot, a seed script is included to create a user and the following pages:

 - Home
   - Slug: `home`